AcklenAvenue/acklenavenue.github.io/_job_openings/2022-11-15-data-engineer.md

   your strong leadership, communication, and mentorship skills, you will assist us with the design, development, and implementation of data solutions.
-You will professionally represent Acklen Avenue while taking ownership of delivering value to your customer.
+You will professionally represent Acklen Avenue while taking ownership of delivering value to your customer
 salaryRange: Negotiable
 staffAugmentation: Staff Augmentation
 responsibilities: